amrish7/jshint-failure/README.md

 # jshint-failure

 ## Setup
- 1. run `npm install`
+ 1. Execute `npm install`
- 2. run `npm run ci-lint` - There should not be any jshint failures at this point
+ 2. Execute `npm run ci-lint` - There should not be any jshint failures at this point
- 3. run `npm install jshint@2.9.1 --save-dev` - jshint would fail with following errors
+ 3. Execute `npm install jshint@2.9.1 --save-dev`
+ 4. Execute `npm run ci-lint` one more time - jshint would fail with following errors

 ```
 [17:02:58] Starting 'lint'...